What Is B2B Content Marketing?

 And there isn’t even a close second.

-For example, about a year ago we published this page loading speed industry study on our blog.
+For example, few years ago we published this page loading speed industry study on our blog.

-Last but not least, over 311 different websites have linked to that study.
+Last but not least, 675 different websites have linked to that study.

 So yeah, the traffic and shares that you can get from industry studies are great.